Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS_SIMBAD.md

 ## Query by object ID

-You can query a single object ID, several objects using wildcards or a list.
+You can query a single object ID, or several objects in a text file containing one item per line.

+Wildcards and ranges can be used in identifiers.

+`*` : Any string of characters (including an empty one)

+`?` : Any character (exactly one character)

+`[abc]` : Exactly one character taken from the list.

+`[A-Z]` : Can also be defined by a range of characters.

+`[^0-9]` : Any (one) character not in the list.

 You can also query all objects in a specified radius of your target.

 ```{figure} _images/SIMBAD_ID.png
 ---